Lacerations and Cuts in Illinois Nursing Homes

 If you or your family notice any of these risk factors, it is important to ensure that nursing home staff are taking the necessary precautions to prevent lacerations and other injuries.

-The Impact of Lacerations on Nursing Home Residents
+Health Consequences of Lacerations on Nursing Home Residents

 Lacerations may seem like minor injuries, but for nursing home residents, they can lead to significant health complications and long-term consequences.
 Some of the common impacts of lacerations in nursing home residents include: